diagrams/diagrams-doc/doc/manual.rst

 `fullTurn :: Angle` represents one full turn, equivalent to `1 @@ turn`, `tau @@ rad`, or `360 @@ deg`.

-The `direction` function computes the direction of a vector, represented by an angle measured clockwise from the positive `x`:math:\-axis (shown in green below).
+In two dimensions, the direction of a vector can be represented by an angle measured clockwise from the positive `x`:math:\-axis (shown in green below).
+For some vector u, this angle can be found by `u ^. _theta`.

 .. class:: dia